What Are The Parts of a Hot Air Balloon?

 - Fuel tanks - these tanks carry propane or natural gas which is used to power the burners.
 The number of fuel tanks a hot air balloon has will vary depending on size, but most have at least two.

 Lastly, the third part of a hot air balloon is its burners.
-Without a way to heat up the air inside of the envelope, a hot air balloon would never be able to take off!
+Without a way to heat up the air inside of the envelope, a hot air balloon wouldn't fly.

 The parts of a burner include: